tianmarin/abapanalyzer-wp-plugin/README.md

 Once installed (and activated) the plugin will create a new **Page Template**.
 Keep in mind that Page Templates *only apply* to pages, not to any other content type (like posts and custom post types).
 To turn a page into a *ABAP Analyzer Page*:

 1. Create (or edit) a new Wordpress Page (*Page > Add New*)
 2. Change the *Page Template* (in the *Page Attributes* section) to **ABAP Analyzer App**

 ## Usage
+In order to use **ABAP**Analyzer the SAP NW ABAP Sistem must be configured to collect information files.
+Details of this setup are explained step-to-step in the *intro* of the  *ABAP Analyzer Page*.
+Current collectors ready to use are:

+1. Snapshot Monitoring (/sdf/mon).
+2. More to come.

+Once the information files are loaded into **ABAP**Analyzer, you must create reports (based in the report templates) to display information that may include text, chart, images (among others).

 ## Development
 To develop this plugin, the WordPress *wp.config.php* file has been updated with the following lines: